asyncapi/training/VIDEO_2_SCRIPT.md

 SOA architecture makes it possible to integrate software elements that are implemented and maintained separately, allowing them to communicate with each other and work together to form software applications in different systems.
 Each SOA service is independent of the others and can be replaced or upgraded without breaking with the applications it connects.

 Services are distributable.
 They can be located anywhere on the network as long as it supports the required communication protocols.
 In an SOA architecture, services share contracts and schemas when communicating, not internal classes.
-They are as well policy-compliant, understanding policies as the definition of characteristics such as transport, protocol or security.
+They are as well policy-compliant, understanding policies as the definition of characteristics such as transport, protocol, or security.

 Advantages of using this model:

 - **Efficiency**: processes are very efficient.
 - **Maintainability**: Reduced maintenance costs.
 - **Adaptability**: Facilitates adaptation to change, with integration with legacy systems.
 - **Dynamics**: Encouragement of innovation oriented to the development of services, in line with market dynamism.
-Systems that are obsolete for economic, functional or technical reasons are modernized.
+Systems that are obsolete for economic, functional, or technical reasons are modernized.
 - **Simple**: design is straightforward, optimizing organizational capacity.

 The disadvantages of this architecture model are that without communication standards between applications, a lot of coding time is required.
 Applications with a high level of data transfer or with a short life span are not compatible with this model.
-At the level of protocols and services it is arguably a more expensive system than others we have seen previously.
+At the level of protocols and services, it is arguably a more expensive system than others we have seen previously.

 ## Event-driven architecture

 Event-driven architecture is a software model and architecture used to design applications.
-In such a system, the capture, communication, processing and permanence of events are the core structure of the solution.
+In such a system, the capture, communication, processing, and permanence of events are the core structure of the solution.
 This differs from the traditional request-based model.

 But, what’s an event?
 Let’s go backwards…

 Events are those significant changes in the state of a system's hardware or software.
-An event and its notification are not the same thing: the latter is a message that the system sends to communicate to another part of the system that a certain event occurred.
+An event and its notification are not the same things: the latter is a message that the system sends to communicate to another part of the system that a certain event occurred.

 Events can originate from internal or external stimuli.
 They can be generated by a user's activity, for example, when he clicks the mouse or presses a key; from an external source, as in the case of a sensor; or from the system, for instance, when a program is loaded.